 Every computer that you buy has a lifecycle, and over its lifetime the longer you use it the more time you have to offset those emissions that are needed to produce it like raw materials, and the use of it like electricity.
 Every manufacturer has a declaration page on their environmental impact, and you can find out how much CO2 your computer is emitting over its life.

-As an attendee or an organiser of the conference you have to use a computer to set up and attend the event.
+As an attendee or an organiser of the virtual conference you have to use a computer to set up and attend the event.
 Which means that you are using the machine that was produced and you are using electricity to keep the machine running.
 The manufacturers can use less damaging resources to power their production like water and electricity from wind and also produce machines that can last longer and are repairable.
 Attendees and organisers of the event can power their machines through clean energy providers, so perhaps choosing one that can supply electricity to your home through sustainable sources is a good option to make your event more eco-friendly.

 2. Network data transfers